judeiwuji/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 A three server web infrastructure that hosts the website www.foobar.com.

 [2-secured_and_monitored_web_infrastructure](./2-secured_and_monitored_web_infrastructure)
-a three server web infrastructure that hosts the website www.foobar.com, it must be secured, serve encrypted traffic, and be monitored.
+A three server web infrastructure that hosts the website www.foobar.com, it must be secured, serve encrypted traffic, and be monitored.